Nova Scotia Highway 102: 2000 and later

 In 2010, the Milford interchange (exit 9) was reconstructed.

 An underpass beneath Highway 102 between Dunbrack Street and Lacewood Drive, built to link the Fairview neighbourhood with Bayers Lake Industrial Park, opened to traffic on 9 December 2011.

-A new interchange (Exit 8A), around two kilometres north of Exit 8, opened in December 2021.
-An access road was built to connect the interchange to Trunk 2 next to the East Hants Sportsplex, serving the communities of Lantz and Dutch Settlement.
+A new interchange at Lantz (Exit 8A), around two kilometres north of Exit 8, opened in December 2021.
+An access road was built to connect the interchange to Trunk 2 next to the East Hants Sportsplex.
 The project cost around C$28 million which was split between the federal and provincial governments.
+The bridges over Nine Mile River were replaced with wider, three-lane structures as part of this work.

 Highway 103 interchange redevelopment

 Between 2018 and 2020, the interchange between Highway 102 and Highway 103 underwent a $20-million upgrade that also involved modification of the nearby interchange at Dunbrack Street.
 The project included replacement of the Highway 103 overpass across Highway 102, minor northbound ramp realignments, major reconfiguration of southbound ramps, installation of new lighting, and installation of a tunnel beneath Highway 103.

 Construction began with grubbing in early 2018, with construction of the new, four-lane overpass and tunnel commencing shortly thereafter.
 The new overpass and tunnel were constructed next to the old overpass to minimize traffic disruption.
 The interchange was closed between December 6–8, 2019 for demolition of the old overpass.

 On March 19, 2020, the new tunnel beneath Highway 103 opened, marking the completion of the southbound ramp reconfiguration.
 Ramps on the northbound side of Highway 102 were only realigned slightly to align with the new overpass.
 Ramps on the southbound side of Highway 102 saw a larger reconfiguration.
 Exit 1D to Dunbrack street on Highway 102 was closed, replaced by access via Exit 1A and the new tunnel.
 Access to Highway 102 southbound from Highway 103 is provided by a realigned Exit 1B which passes over the tunnel.
 Access to Dunbrack Street from Highway 103 is now accessed directly by a new Exit 1D which merges with the exit road of the tunnel.